Training & Education to Accelerate Discovery

 The training core brings together faculty and trainees from basic science and clinical departments, the graduate and medical schools, academia, health care delivery, and the biopharmaceutical industry.

-Workforce development also offers a Master of Science in Clinical Investigation (MSCI) degree, which provides classroom and mentored research experience in clinical research, preparing its trainees for careers in clinical investigation, in academic medicine and the allied health sciences.
+Workforce development offers a Master of Science in Clinical Investigation (MSCI) degree, which provides classroom and mentored research experience in clinical research, preparing its trainees for careers in clinical investigation, in academic medicine and the allied health sciences.
 The curriculum of the MSCI focuses on the theories, models, methods, and tools used by investigators who conduct bench-to-bedside and bedside-to-community translational research.

 The KL2 Mentored Career Development Scholar Program prepares trainees to be competitive investigators capable of gaining extramural funding for their clinical research projects.
 The program is designed to support a mentored research experience for fellows and junior faculty members at the University of Utah School of Medicine and other health science departments.